Wallet::Schema

 DESCRIPTION

 This class encapsulates the database schema for the wallet system.
 The documentation you're reading explains and comments the schema.
-The Perl object extracts the schema from the documentation and can either return it as a list of SQL commands to run or run those commands given a connected database handle.
+The class runs using the DBIx::Class module.

 SCHEMA